papis/papis/doc/source/default_settings.rst

 .. papis-config:: document-description-format

     Papis sometimes will have to tell you which document it is processing.
-This format string can be used to display the document to the user in a non-intrusive way.
+This format pattern can be used to display the document to the user in a non-intrusive way.
 Preferably, this should be a short string that allows easily identifying which document is being referenced.